 This record is in a state that is not perfectly preserved, but when playing it sounds very well.
 Little noise or “crunch” can be heard.
 The dynamics of the sound must be contained and it is such that is louder than the noise.

-COVER of the record in VG condition looks very good.
+COVER of the record in the VG condition looks very good.
 It is allowed to see the “ring” of the record, there are signs as in VG + (without huge letters, without using thick markers) that cover looks like a used and to eventually see parts of packages that have adhesive, separated.
-If the surface of the cover, pictures and inscriptions on touch has the effect of dust (as he fell to the snow cover), then cover has a rating of less than VG.
+If the surface of the cover, pictures, and inscriptions on touch has the effect of dust (as he fell to the snow cover), then the cover has a rating of less than VG.
 Cover can be yellowish in color because of the way of storage, or because of tobacco smoke.

 The value of this instance is 10% of the NM-preserved specimen (more visible scratches by the letter P by Philips, otherwise 15%).